CodestackJS/calculatorHomeWork/README.md

  // Added backspace button and also added an on/off button

-// Person who Peer Reviewed your assignment
+// Person who Peer Reviewed: Alicia